 Cable car tickets and one-day Cable Car Passes are sold on board cable cars by the conductors.
 Conductors can make change for up to $20.
 No transfers are accepted or issued on cable cars.

-We have compiled all the best rider tips and information about San Francisco’s historic streetcars and cable cars in our pocket-sized book, ON TRACK, available at our San Francisco Railway Museum or here in our online store.
+Again, we’ve compiled all the insider tips in our pocket-sized book, ON TRACK, available at our San Francisco Railway Museum or here in our online store.
 It tells about each vehicle, what you’ll see along each route, and walks near each route you can add to experience the City like natives do.

-In summary, the best advice we can give visitors wishing to ride the cable cars or streetcars is this: timing is everything.
+The best single piece of advice we can give for an enjoyable ride on the cable cars or streetcars is this: timing is everything.

 The earlier in the morning you can get to the cable car terminals, the faster you’ll get aboard.
 If you’re staying in the Union Square or general downtown area, try to get to Powell and Market Streets no later than 8:30 a.m. for a ride to the Wharf.
 When you arrive at the Wharf, stop for a cup of coffee or a quiet walk along the water if the attractions you want to visit aren’t open yet.
 Same concept in reverse if you’re staying near the Wharf.